• Recipes

 image to save on Pinterest.

-Healthy lemon blueberry pancakes are pretty much the best vegan blueberry pancakes ever!
-They're soft and fluffy, made with wholesome oat flour, refined sugar-free, oil-free, full of juicy blueberries, and the bust of fresh lemon takes them to the next level!
+These lemon blueberry pancakes are pretty much the most delicious vegan blueberry pancakes ever!
+They're perfectly soft and fluffy and packed with juicy blueberries!
+They're also refined sugar-free and extra satisfying thanks to whole-grain oat flour.
+But it's the burst of fresh lemon zest that really takes them over the top!

 a stack of 6 pancakes topped with walnuts, blueberries, and syrup.

-We've been enjoying these Oat Flour Pancakes so much, I figured a new flavor was in order.
+We've been enjoying these Oat Flour Pancakes so much, I figured it was time to try a new flavor.

-These are also oil-free, maple-sweetened, and made with lite coconut milk.
-It gives them a moist, tender texture without using oil.
+These are also oil-free, maple-sweetened, and made with lite coconut milk, which gives them such a moist and tender texture without the need for butter, egg replacers, or oil.

 Jump to: